 Battle of the Bands Festival

-Iceland’s Battle of the Bands, otherwise called the Icelandic Music Experiments, is a competition between up-and-coming bands from Iceland with members between 13 and 25 years old.
+Iceland’s Battle of the Bands, otherwise known as the Icelandic Music Experiments, is a long-running competition for up-and-coming Icelandic bands with members aged 13 to 25.
+In 2026, the event takes place across February and March.

 Mustache March